seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 It was a mad fantastical trick of him to steal from
 the state, and usurp the beggary he was never born
 to.
 Lord Angelo dukes it well in his absence; he
-puts transgression to ’t.
+puts transgression to 't.

 **DUKE VINCENTIO**
-He does well in ’t.
+He does well in 't.

 **LUCIO**
 A little more lenity to lechery would do no harm in